wazuh/wazuh-documentation/source/pci-dss/elastic.rst

 Elastic Stack
 =============

-:ref:`OSSEC Wazuh integration with Elastic Stack <installation_elastic>` comes with out-of-the-box dashboards for PCI DSS compliance and CIS benchmarking.
+:ref:`Wazuh integration with Elastic Stack <installation_elastic>` comes with out-of-the-box dashboards for PCI DSS compliance and CIS benchmarking.
 You can do forensic and historical analysis of the alerts and store your data for several years, in a reliable and scalable platform.

-The following requirements can be met with a combination of OSSEC + ELK Stack:
+The following requirements can be met with a combination of Wazuh + Elastic Stack:

 + *10.5 Secure audit trails so they cannot be altered.*